- More than 325,000 residents are enrolled in Medicare in New Hampshire – about 23% of the state’s population.

 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need Medicare Part D enrollment in order to have coverage for prescriptions.
 Medicare Part D can be purchased as a stand-alone plan, or integrated with a Medicare Advantage plan.
 Part D was created under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.

-There are 28 stand-alone Medicare Part D plans for sale in New Hampshire for 2021, with premiums that range from about $7 to $99/month.
+There are 24 stand-alone Medicare Part D plans for sale in New Hampshire for 2023, with premiums that range from about $4 to $105/month.

-In New Hampshire as of September 2020, there were 162,154 people with stand-alone Part D coverage, amounting to about 53 percent of the state’s total Medicare population.
-Another 52,513 beneficiaries of Medicare in New Hampshire had Part D prescription coverage as part of their Medicare Advantage plans.
+In New Hampshire as of September 2022, there were 155,998 people with stand-alone Part D coverage, amounting to about 48% of the state’s total Medicare population.
+Another 78,374 beneficiaries of Medicare in New Hampshire had Part D prescription coverage as part of their Medicare Advantage plans.

-[Medicare Advantage enrollment grew considerably in New Hampshire from late 2018 to mid-2020; as enrollment in Advantage plans has increased, more people obtain their prescription coverage via Advantage plans with integrated Part D coverage.]
+(Medicare Advantage enrollment has grown considerably in New Hampshire in recent years; as enrollment in Advantage plans has increased, more people obtain their prescription coverage via Advantage plans with integrated Part D coverage.)

 How does Medicaid provide financial assistance to Medicare beneficiaries in New Hampshire?